Dillonhughes/AppProjects/flight-maintenance-tracker/README.md

 # Flight Maintenance Tracker

-This project is a simple starter template for a Flight Maintenance Tracker app.
-It includes a Node.js/Express backend with MySQL and a React frontend built with Vite.
+This project provides a working Flight Maintenance Tracker application.
+It uses a Node.js/Express backend with MySQL and a React frontend built with Vite.

 ## Setup